• Skip to content

 The experience taught them to serve others and pass on what they learned to the next generation.

-According to a Barna research study, 43 percent of Americans who make a commitment to Christ do so before the age of 13, and 64% of born-again Christians do so before their 18th birthday.
+According to a Barna research study, 43 percent of Americans who commit to Christ do so before the age of 13, and 64% of born-again Christians do so before their 18th birthday.

-If these statistics are true, every church should be investing time and resources into impacting our kids for the future.
+If these statistics are true, every church should invest time and resources into impacting our kids for the future.
 One way to do that is by hosting a VBS.

 2. VBS Impact On Volunteers